 Zika Outbreaks

-Zika Outbreaks 2025
+Zika Outbreaks March 2025

 Zika in the United States

-Zika Outbreaks The Americas
+Zika Outbreaks in The Americas

 Zika in Asia

 The Kingdom of Cambodia's Ministry of Health confirmed its first case of the Zika virus since 2016.
-Thailand reported 742 Zika virus infections in 2023,160, of which zero were recorded in Bangkok.
+Thailand reported 742 Zika virus infections in 2023,160, of which none were recorded in Bangkok.
 This is a significant increase from the 190 cases reported in 2022.
 Singapore reported 30 cases of Zika in 2023.
 The female Aedes aegypti mosquito is Singapore's primary vector of Zika.

 Zika in Europe